samblenny/feather-tft-clock/README.md

     the jumper pads with a light scraping motion.

-14. Cut and strip a piece of 22AWG insulated hookup wire long enough to reach from the SDCS plated hole over to the inner pad for the Adalogger's D11 pin (one pad closer to the battery holder).
+14. Cut and strip a piece of 22AWG insulated hookup wire long enough to reach from the SDCS drilled pad over to the inner pad for the Adalogger's D11 pin (one pad closer to the battery holder).

 15. Clamp the Adalogger board in a vise, solder the jumper wire from the